The Cultural Appropriation Primer

 This is often the case when cultural appropriation comes up.
 Even more frustrating, all of these questions and complaints have been addressed many times and thoroughly.

 I teach classes on how to write “The Other” alongside Nisi Shawl, one of the authors of the best book on the subject.
 We keep a growing list of resource links for our students.
 These are the links in the cultural appropriation section.
-I hope you find it as useful as the students do.

 The Difference Between Cultural Exchange and Cultural Appropriation by Jarune Uwujaren

 One of the reasons that cultural appropriation is a hard concept to grasp for so many is that Westerners are used to pressing their own culture onto others and taking what they want in return.

 We tend to think of this as cultural exchange when really, it’s no more an exchange than pressuring your neighbors to adopt your ideals while stealing their family heirlooms.